What the ACCC does

 • organise and submit the necessary paperwork to trade approval authorities.

-Water brokers and exchanges may be subject to the water markets intermediaries code depending on the type of service they provide and whether it is for a fee or commission.
+Water brokers and exchanges are, like other businesses in Australia, subject to the Australian Consumer Law, which protects consumers from certain unfair behaviour by businesses.
+They may also be subject to the water markets intermediaries code depending on the type of service they provide and whether it is for a fee or commission.

 Advising the Murray–Darling Basin Authority